Nikolai Utin: Personal life

 Utin's siblings were also involved in the student movement of the 1860s.
 Boris Isaakovitch Utin (1832–1872) was a professor at Saint Petersburg University.
 Yakov Isaakovitch Utin (1839-1916) was a businessman and privy counsellor.
 Yevgeny Isaakovitch Utin (1843–1894) was a lawyer and journalist, a regular contributor to Vestnik Evropy.
-Their sister, Liuba, married Mikhail Stasyulevich, an academic who would become the founder and chief editor of Vestnik Evropy and had been one of Nikolai Utin's teachers, in April 1859.
+Their sister, Liuba, married Mikhail Stasyulevich, an academic who had been one of Nikolai Utin's teachers and would become the founder and chief editor of Vestnik Evropy, in April 1859.